Left Behind (The Simpsons): Reception

 Dennis Perkins of The A.V.
 Club gave this episode a D+, stating, "’Left Behind’ is about everything and nothing.
 To be more accurate, this record-setting episode begins being about more than a half-dozen things, and then never pays off a single one.
 An oil-in-water quality suffuses episodes like this, the half- (at best) realized plot lines too insubstantial to register for moments past their half-assed completion."

-Den of Geek gave the episode 4.5 stars out of 5, calling it a “righteous episode”.
+Tony Sokol of Den of Geek gave the episode 4.5 stars out of 5, calling it a "righteous episode."

 "Left Behind" scored a 4 share and was watched by 2.15 million people, making it Fox's highest rated show of the night.